Dragonfli's House Plant Care Tips

-For the biological control of Mealybug a predatory beetle larva called Cryptolaemus (pictured below consuming an unfortunate Mealybug) can be applied directly onto the Mealybugs.
+For the biological control of Mealybug a predatory beetle larva called Cryptolaemus can be applied directly onto the Mealybugs.
 These larvae will crawl over plants consuming mealybugs and their eggs.
 Eventually they will pupate and turn into little ladybird-like beetles that also feed on Mealybugs.
-Cryptolaemus larvae have also been seen to feed on Scale Insects, another persistent pest of House Plants.
+Cryptolaemus larvae have also been seen to feed on Scale Insects, another persistent pest of house plants.

-For any other insect pests that appear on your House Plants check out our House Plant Care Page or our Insect Pest Drop Down Menu on our website to find the correct biological control solution.
+For information on any other insect pests that appear on your house plants check out our dedicated House Plant Care Page, or our Insect Pest Drop Down Menu on our website to find the correct biological control solution.